coderolls/coderolls-blog/_posts/collections/arraylist/2021-11-24-arraylist-in-java.md

 author: gaurav
 categories: [Collections, ArrayList]
 toc: true
 description: "In this article, we will see ArrayList in Java.
 How to create an ArrayList?
-Its various type of constructors for creating an ArrayList object.
+Its various types of constructors for creating an ArrayList object.
 Also, some important features with an example."
 ---
 In this article, we will see ArrayList in Java.
 How to create an ArrayList?
-Its various type of constructors for creating an ArrayList object.
+Its various types of constructors for creating an ArrayList object.
 Also, some important features with an example.

 ## Introduction

-ArrayList is a class in Collections Framework.
+ArrayList is a class in the Collections Framework.
 It is present in `java.util` package.

 The **ArrayList internally uses a dynamic array** for storing the elements.
 So ArrayList is more flexible than the array.